PROGRAMMING

 LIBRARY

-Research cannot stress enough the value of reading to children everyday which is why we do just that.
-Children will be able to enjoy a variety of books to look at which will be rotated monthly which will enhance their appreciation towards different authors and styles of books (board books, hard covers, picture books, etc)
+Research cannot stress enough the value of reading to children everyday, which is why we do just that.
+Children will be able to enjoy a variety of books.
+The books will be rotated monthly which will enhance their appreciation for different authors and styles of books and illustrations.
+These books will include board books, hard covers, picture books, etc.

 CIRCLE TIME